 - View the Students Risk Trend, for a time-based distribution of students grouped by risk level.

-- View Risk Score By Student, for a list of students per the pulldown filters' selection, including their latest risk score and performance metric values.
+- View the Risk Score By Student, for a list of students, or an individual student, per the pulldown filters' selection, including their latest risk score and performance metric values.

 - Access Insights, for exploring and drilling down further on student performance and retention rates data.